ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/marina-love-fear-cd.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Marina Love+Fear cd!"
+title: "Win Marina Love+Fear CD!"
 competition-description: "<p>Following a three year hiatus from the music industry,\
   \ Marina is back with the release of her album ‘LOVE + FEAR’ across all platforms.\
   \ We have managed to get ourselves with one copy to one lucky member to win!</p>\n\
   <p>Are you Marina’s biggest fan?
 Click below for a chance to win.</p>\n"
-hero-header: "Win Marina Love+Fear cd!"
+hero-header: "Win Marina Love+Fear CD!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-b0b222de-3214-4485-8774-0ed0b11e186e.jpg"
 logo-left-href: "http://club.expressly.io"